wasp-lang/wasp/web/docs/advanced/accessing-app-config.md

 title: Accessing the configuration
 ---

-Whenever you start a Waps app, you are starting two processes.
+Whenever you start a Wasp app, you are starting two processes.
  - **The client process** - A React app that implements your app's frontend.

     During development, this is a dev server with hot reloading.
 In production,